calaldees/teachingWorkshops/teacherTraining/assessment.md

     * analytics for instructor and learner
     * range of devices / situations
 * [Models Of Online Assessment, Part 1: Computer Adaptive Testing](https://elearningindustry.com/computer-adaptive-testing-models-online-assessment-part-1)
-    * technology-based assessments can (Burns et al., 2010; Burns, Christ, Kovaleski, Shapiro, & Ysseldyke, 2008: 18)
+    * technology-based assessments can (Burns et al., 2010; Burns, Christ, Kovaleski, Shapiro, & Ysseldyke, 2008: 18) #CAT
         * measure complex thinking and lower the cost differential because technology-based assessments take less time to score, store and share.
         * They can enable quick turnaround of assessment data to the instructor and learners, allowing instructors to assess learner performance at a much more granular, detailed level.
         * they can allow more reliable scoring and valid data interpretation